yakupemresahin/smolvlm_temporal/pre-training/README.md

 The nanotron checkpoints for SmolLM2 models are available at: https://huggingface.co/HuggingFaceTB/SmolLM2-nanotron-ckpt

-To resume the training without the optimizer states or lr schedule, use this branch: https://github.com/huggingface/nanotron/pull/253
+To resume the training without the optimizer states or lr schedule (recommended for data mixture changes), use this branch: https://github.com/huggingface/nanotron/pull/253